Texas Annual Conference: Districts of the Texas Annual Conference

 District Superintendents (commonly referred to as a "DS") supervise each district.
 The superintendents serve for six years but they can serve for as long as eight if the presiding Bishop feels that there are exceptional reasons to do so.
 A superintendent may serve up to 12 years in total during the course of their ministry, and there are no exceptions allowed to this rule.
-Each of the nine districts coordinate, supervise, and support all of the work of the Church within its geographical boundaries.
+Each of the five districts coordinate, supervise, and support all of the work of the Church within its geographical boundaries.
 The West District in the Texas Annual Conference is currently the highest apportionment paying District in the entire United Methodist denomination.
 The southern and eastern districts of the Annual Conference were deeply affected by the damage of Hurricane Ike in the Fall of 2008, with several coastal congregations being wiped out completely.